locktopus-project/locktopus-website/docs/api/api.md

 ---
-title: Common Endpoints
+title: General Endpoints
 ---

-# Common Endpoints
+# General Endpoints

 Locktopus runs an HTTP server.
 Currently, only one API version is supported.